Environment Baselining Pilot

 A pioneering pilot aiming to assess the environmental impact of farms across Great Britain.

-What’s being measured and assessed?
+What’s being measured on each farm?

 The first measurement phase was to collect data on above ground carbon stocks in trees and hedges, as well as from the below ground biomass, i.e. the roots.
 It began in December 2024, with specialist contractor Bluesky carrying out light detection and ranging (LiDAR) scans via planes and drones over a four-month period whilst the leaves were off the trees.